ChrisWhealy/DistributedSystemNotes/Lecture 5.md

 ![Vector Clocks example 6](./img/L5%20VC%20Clocks%206.png)
 ![Vector Clocks example 7](./img/L5%20VC%20Clocks%207.png)

-After these messages have been sent, we can see the history of how the vector clocks of each process changed over time.
+After these messages have been sent, we can see the history of how the vector clocks in each process changed over time.

 ![Vector Clocks example 8](./img/L5%20VC%20Clocks%208.png)